greghendershott/frog/README.md

       ...
     # Zero or more other .md files for non-post pages
   css/
-    pygments.css  # styles for syntax highlighting
-    custom.css    # other styles you provide; may be empty bootstrap.css                #\
+    pygments.css  # used to style code elements from Pygments custom.css    # other styles you provide; must exist but may be empty bootstrap.css                #\
     bootstrap.min.css            # get these files
     bootstrap-responsive.css     # from Bootstrap